felixjff/WebDataProcessing/README.md

 ### Trident Disambiguation
 In the case an entity does not meet either threshold, we query Trident by matching on Wikipedia article titles, and optimistically return that entity as a match.

+### Final output
+Finally, the matched entities are written out to stdout, as well as to a file called final-output.tsv in the same folder as the run.sh script is located.

 # Running Instructions:
-- Bash Run run.sh <warc-file-name>
+- Bash Run run.sh <warc-file-name> > <output-file-name>